Lewis's Signaling Game as beta-VAE For Natural Word Lengths and Segments: Redefine Objective as ELBO from the Generative Perspective

 \subsection{Relationship to Surprisal Theory}

-We proposed to formulate the game objective as ELBO and define its prior distribution as a learnable ``neural language model.''
+We formulated the game objective as ELBO and defined its prior distribution as a learnable LM.
 It can also be seen as a modeling of \textit{surprisal theory} \citep{DBLP:conf/naacl/Hale01, ScienceDirect:journals/cognition/Levy08, ScienceDirect:journals/cognition/SmithL13} in computational psycholinguistics.
 The theory has recently been considered important for evaluating neural language models as cognitive models \citep{DBLP:conf/cogsci/WilcoxGHQL20}.
-In the theory, \textit{surprisal} refers to the negative log-likelihood of sentences (messages) $-\log\prior_{\paramR}(\msg)=-\sum_{t=1}^{|\msg|}\log\prior_{\paramR}(\msg_{t}|\msg_{1:t-1})$ and higher surprisals are considered to require greater cognitive processing costs.
-Intuitively, the cost for a reader/listener (receiver) to predict the next token accumulates over time.
-In fact, our objective $\objectiveOurs(\paramS,\paramR;\beta)$ models it naturally, as one notices from the following rewrite:
+In the theory, \textit{surprisal} refers to the negative log-likelihood of sentences/messages $-\log\prior_{\paramR}(\msg)=-\sum_{t}\!\log\!\prior_{\paramR}(\msg_{t}|\msg_{1:t-1})$ and higher surprisals are considered to require greater cognitive processing costs.
+Intuitively, the cost for a reader/listener/receiver to predict the next token accumulates over time.
+In fact, our objective $\objectiveOurs$ models it naturally, as one notices from the following rewrite:

 The first term is the reconstruction, the second is the (negative) surprisal, and the third is the entropy maximizer.
 Reconstruction and surprisal can be in a trade-off relationship.
-Conveying more information results in messages with a higher cognitive cost, while messages with a lower cognitive cost may not convey as much information.
-It may also be seen as the trade-off between expressivity (informativeness) and compressivity (efficiency) in the literature of language evolution \citep{ScienceDirect:journals/cognition/KirbyTCS15, 10.1093/jole/ZaslavskyGKTR22}, although our ELBO-based formulation \textit{per se} is orthogonal to models involving generation change, e.g., iterated learning \citep{ScienceDirect:journal/neurobiology/KirbyGS14}.
+Conveying more information results in messages with a higher cognitive cost, while messages with a lower cognitive cost may not convey as much information. \footnote{ It may also be seen as the trade-off between expressivity/informativeness and compressivity/efficiency in the language evolution field \citep{ScienceDirect:journals/cognition/KirbyTCS15, 10.1093/jole/ZaslavskyGKTR22}, though our ELBO-based formulation \textit{per se} is orthogonal to models involving generation change, e.g., iterated learning \citep{ScienceDirect:journal/neurobiology/KirbyGS14}. }